Svitkona/FFBEDataExporterV2/README.md

 - Click `Load unpacked"
 - Navigate to and select the `build` directory

-Firefox:
+Firefox (as a temporary add-on):
+- Go to `about:debugging#/runtime/this-firefox`
+- Click `Load Temporary Add-On`

-- Pack the contents of the `build` directory into a .zip file
+- Navigate to and select the extension .zip

+Firefox (permanently):
-- Sign the extension
+- Sign the packed .zip extension
   - This is a fairly complicated step that is beyond the scope of this README.
 See https://extensionworkshop.com/documentation/publish/ for more information
 - Go to `about:addons`
 - Click `Extensions` on the left side of the screen